How are the Tour de France climbs classified?

 History plays a part, too.
 In fact, for Gouvenou, this is where the “subjective side” of climb classification really comes into play.
 “Climbs where there have been great battles, big cycling moments.
 That helps us to rank them.”

 The iconic Col du Galibier is one such climb.
-First introduced to the Tour de France in 1911, the Galibier has two ascents, both of which will be tackled this July.
-On stage 11, the riders will take the tougher route heading south from Valloire, before taking the easier road up from Briançon the following day.
+First introduced to the Tour de France in 1911, the Galibier has two ascents, both of which were tackled in the 2022 Tour.
+On stage 11, the riders climbed the tougher route heading south from Valloire, before taking the easier road up from Briançon in the following stage.
 Using ASO’s formula, the first ascent scores 843 points, while the second comes in at 598, two points shy of HC classification.
 Still, given the Galibier’s century-long love affair with the race and its dizzying height of 2,642m, the climb keeps its HC status in both directions.

-The 2022 Grand Départ will take place in the flatlands of Scandinavia, where the riders will roll over six category four climbs before entering France for the first time.
-These short ascents barely meet the threshold for classification according to ASO’s formula, but, Gouvenou explains, they are classified to kickstart the polka dot jersey competition in the opening days of the race.
+The 2022 Grand Départ took place in the flatlands of Scandinavia, where the riders rolled over six category four climbs before they entered France for the first time.
+These short ascents barely met the threshold for classification according to ASO’s formula, but, Gouvenou explained, they were classified to kickstart the polka dot jersey competition in the opening days of the race.

 What’s clear is that, despite having a formula to rely on, the old-school approach has not been lost when categorising climbs.
 “We’re not strictly rigid with the classifications,” says Gouvenou.
 “The maths is really just to verify.”